-Rumex are hardy perennial herbs that range from 45 to 60 cm in height.
+Rumex are hardy perennial herbs that range from 45 to 60 cm (18 to 24 inches) in height.

-They have green arrow shaped leaves that can be used in soups, and come into bloom in the middle of summer.
+They have green arrow shaped leaves.
+These that can be used in soups.
+Plants come into bloom in the middle of summer.

-If growing for culinary use it is recommended that you use Rumex scutatus (French Sorrel).
+If growing for culinary use, then it is recommended that you use Rumex scutatus (French Sorrel).

 Rumex venosus by Matt Lavin.

-Due to their fecund nature it is best to grow Sorrel in containers to separate them from other members of the herb garden.
-The Sorrel seeds should be sown at a depth of 6 mm in the middle of spring.
+Due to their fecund nature, it is best to grow Sorrel in containers to separate them from other members of the herb garden.
+The Sorrel seeds should be sown at a depth of 6 mm (1/4 inch) in the middle of spring.

-If starting off indoors then sow sorrel seeds about a month before the last frost.
-They should take about 9 or 10 days to germinate at 18 to 20 degrees centigrade.
+If starting off indoors, then sow sorrel seeds about a month before the last frost.
+They should take about 9 or 10 days to germinate at 18 to 20 degrees centigrade (64 to 68°F).
 Transplant them outdoors just after the last frost.

 Easy to look after, but difficult to control due to their prolific seed production.